 If you are a service provider interested in joining the COVID-19 Action Plan for Agricultural Worker and Latinos Living in Rural SC, please enter your information on our COVID-19 Statewide Workgroup for Latinx and Immigrant Communities directory.
 Make sure to select you are providing services to farmworkers and/or in rural areas.
 You can also contact Ivan Segura, Program Manager for the Hispanic/Latino Affairs Division at 803-995-8518 or firstname.lastname@example.org.
 En español

-The SC Commission for Minority Affairs, SC Appleseed Legal Justice Center, PASOs and Hispanic Alliance have formed a statewide working group of individuals, organizations and businesses serving the Latinx and immigrant communities in SC.
-The purpose of the work group is to coordinate and share information and resources available to families responding to the COVID-19 crisis.
+The SC Commission for Minority Affairs has formed a statewide working group of individuals, organizations and businesses serving the Latinx and immigrant communities in South Carolina.
+The purpose of the work group is to coordinate and share information and resources available across the state.
 The group created a Directory of Service Providers to facilitate the process of finding resources, sharing information and promoting networking.

 If you, or your organization, are assisting the Latinx/immigrant community, or if you want to start helping, please complete the form!
 To ensure an accurate database, please complete all information.
 For more information, contact Ivan Segura at email@example.com.

 CMA Sessions Highlights Community Leaders on Different Topics of Interest for Minority Communities

 CMA Sessions are a series of educational conversations, webinars and workshops to present information, resources and development opportunities.
 Presenters at the CMA Sessions include community activists, educators, social workers and experts on different areas of interest for minority communities in South Carolina.
 CMA Sessions are presented in English and/or Spanish, and air on Facebook.
 Click to view past episodes.